 The user portal role that allows the user to reset their secure apps passcode

-A license for AppConnect third-party and in-house apps, [email protected], or [email protected]
+A license for AppConnect third-party and in-house apps, Docs@Work, or Web@Work

 An AppConnect global policy for the device that allows users to recover their AppConnect passcodes.